 Dr. Ptaszynski leads efforts to accelerate the adoption of technology to support student and institutional success across the 17 institutions in the UNC System.
 His also supports new initiatives to improve access, reduce cost, and expand program offerings through digital learning technology.

-Mr. Falchi is responsible for guiding the System-wide adoption of the Quality Matters program in support of faculty development of high quality online education across the 17 UNC System institutions.
-He plans and facilitates the Digital Learning Initiative Symposium fostering inter-institutional sharing of innovations that lead to greater access, affordability, and quality of UNC digital education.
-Mr. Falchi is also responsible for working closely with learning technology and digital education content providers to establish System-wide models to promote equitable access for all UNC students.
+The Director of Special Projects is responsible for guiding the System-wide adoption of the Quality Matters program in support of faculty development of high quality online education across the 17 UNC System institutions.
+The director plans and facilitates the Digital Learning Initiative Symposium fostering inter-institutional sharing of innovations that lead to greater access, affordability, and quality of UNC digital education and is also responsible for working closely with learning technology and digital education content providers to establish System-wide models to promote equitable access for all UNC students.

 Mr. Nathanson is responsible for the planning, design, development, and operation of the UNC Online System.
 He liaises with all key technology stakeholders, including System and institutional executive leaders, registrars, financial aid offices, distance education directors, IT departments, testing/proctoring centers, and online course instructors.
 He also leads other key technology development programs, including the military academic credit database and a set of course equivalency tools, designed to facilitate NC Community College System transfers.